Velvia: Velvia in cinematography

 Since 2006, Velvia 50 D (also sold as Cinevia) is available in Super 8 via three independent companies, Pro8mm in the US, and GK Film and Wittner Kinotechnik in Europe.
-However, demand for it is higher than those companies together are currently capable of properly supplying.
 Spectra Film and Video has also been loading Fuji Velvia into Super 8 cartridges and for 16 mm.
 They recently modified the Kodak-supplied cartridges to ensure a smoother transport of Velvia film through the cartridge.